OasisDigital/angular-enterprise-example/README.md

 1. Accomodate sprawling Angular applications - and collections of applications with partially overlapping code behind them.
 2. Manage complexity, size, and scale.
+3. Use Angular CLI to the extent possible.
-3. Bend tools designed for a simple application with a single codebase, to work acceptably with more than that.
+4. Bend tools designed for a simple application with a single codebase, to work acceptably with more than that.

 ## Explanation - how it works (so far)